Superbalist/python-pubsub/README.md

 ## Usage

-* Import the Protocol and any sub-modules you may requre
+* Import the Protocol and any sub-modules you may require
 * Instantiate a Protocol object that that takes the following parameters
   * adapter(Required)
   * serializer